Like a giant, aquatic dragon, the Lake of the Ozarks sprawls across central

 Oral arguments before the Missouri Supreme Court are scheduled to soon

-wrongful death lawsuit pitting the utility company that operates the giant hydroelectric
+begin in a wrongful death lawsuit pitting the utility company that operates

 The children, a girl, age 14 and a boy, age 8, were swimming near their